The ultimate landlord guide to rent to rent

 In order to safeguard the landlord owner the rent to renter should be covered by professional indemnity (PI) insurance.
 This should be stipulated in the rent to rent agreement and the landlord owner should request to see a copy of the policy.

-Steve Barnes, Associate Director at Total Landlord Insurance, advises:
+Steve Barnes, Associate of Broking at Total Landlord Insurance, also powered by Total Property, advises:

 “Insurance cover for rent to rent is a specialist area provided on an individual client basis.
 My advice to any landlord contemplating this is to make sure that your rent to renter tenant is covered by professional indemnity (PI) insurance.”